johnmay/inchi-ma/README.md

 ### Usage

-A command line application is provided that can provide InChIs for a SMILES or 3D SDfile:
+A command line application is provided (download: [inchi-ma.jar](https://github.com/johnmay/inchi-ma/releases/latest)) that can provide InChIs for a SMILES or 3D SDfile:

 ```
 $ java -jar inchi-ma.jar input.smi